-K-tuple length: CVTree3 is capable to generate trees for all choosen K-tuple lengths in one run.
+K-tuple length: CVTree4 is capable to generate trees for all choosen K-tuple lengths in one run.
 The default Ks are from 3 to 7 for proteins and 6 to 18 with increment 3 for DNAs, though any single K value may be picked up.
-We note that when protein sequences are used the best K range is 4 and 5 for viruses, 5 and 6 for prokaryotes, 6 and 7 for fungi [Li et al. (2010)].
+We note that when protein sequences are used the best K range is 4 and 5 for viruses, 5 and 6 for prokaryotes, 6 and 7 for fungi (Li, Xu, & Hao, 2010).
 The K-values 8 and 9 are available but usually not needed.

-An essentially new feature of the CVTree3 web server consists in allowing the user to compare the tree branchings with taxonomy and to see the effect of trial lineage modifications.
+An essentially new feature of the CVTree4 web server consists in allowing the user to compare the tree branchings with taxonomy and to see the effect of trial lineage modifications.
 For the Inbuilt Genomes the initial lineage information is downloaded from the NCBI taxonomy and a default taxonomy revision file is provided.
 A few apparently incorrect or incomplete lineages are modified in this file.
 If a user would not like to invoke these modifications the Revised Taxonomy box should be unchecked.
 Then the comparison report would solely be based on the initial NCBI taxonomy.
-For on about taxonomic revisions please see Section 2.5.